Taffsigg/SmartClothing/WeeklyUpdates.md

 4. start communicating with ADC module/microcontroller

 ### Week of 9/23
+Ervin Lopez - Microcontroller and Power Subsystem
+1. Enabled data transfer from the microcontroller to Android phone via bluetooth.
+2. Finalization of software integration to focus on hardware integration for the rest of the semester.

 Michael Jimenez - ECG Subsystem
 1. test ECG pcb board (waiting for arrival)